-The works of Michael Stimpson have been performed and commissioned by some of the UK’s most distinguished artists including the English Chamber Orchestra, London Sinfonietta, Allegri and Maggini String Quartets, Bristol Bach Choir, Roderick Williams, Paul Agnew, David Campbell, Philippe Graffin, and Sioned Williams.
-A number of the UK’s nest venues have featured performances of his work including Wigmore Hall, Queen Elizabeth Hall, Purcell Room, and Cadogan Hall, as well as a variety of UK festivals.
-International recognition has prompted performances in Australia, Europe, Iran and the USA, with an upcoming premiere of his third string quartet in Italy in 2018.
+The works of Michael Stimpson have been performed, commissioned, and recorded by some of the UK’s most distinguished artists including the English Chamber Orchestra, Philharmonia Orchestra, London Sinfonietta, Allegri and Maggini String Quartets, Bristol Bach Choir, Roderick Williams, Paul Agnew, David Campbell, Philippe Graffin, and Sioned Williams.
+A number of the UK’s finest venues have featured performances of his work including the Wigmore Hall, Queen Elizabeth Hall, Purcell Room, and Cadogan Hall, as well as a variety of UK festivals.
+International recognition has prompted performances in Australia, Europe, Iran and the USA.

 His works are varied in their subject matter, the stimulus often from contemporary events, favourite authors, and poets.
-String Quartet No. 1 (Robben Island) re ected the breakdown of apartheid; The Stars Have Withdrawn Their Shining (harp), the life of John Ruskin; The Angry Garden (choir and orchestra) explored the issue of global warming; and A Walk Into War (tenor and piano quintet) was based on the writing of Laurie Lee.
+String Quartet No. 1 (Robben Island) reflected the breakdown of apartheid; The Stars Have Withdrawn Their Shining (harp), the life of John Ruskin; The Angry Garden (choir and orchestra) explored the issue of global warming; A Walk Into War (tenor and piano quintet) was based on the writing of Laurie Lee.
 Tales from the 15th Floor (cello and piano) was a personal account of over four months in intensive care; and Dylan (baritone and harp) celebrated the 50th anniversary of the death of Wales's most renowned poet, Dylan Thomas.

-Other available CDs include Journeymen (Allegri Quartet), Dylan & The Drowning of Capel Celyn (Roderick Williams, baritone and Sioned Williams, harp, Stone Records); Incidental Music from the opera Jesse Owens & Preludes in Our Time (Abigail Kelly, Johnny Herford, Megumi Fujita and the Philharmonia Orchestra, conductor Stuart Stratford, Stone Records); and Age of Wonders (Philharmonia Orchestra, Stuart Stratford, Stone Records).
+There are four CDs of Michael's music: Journeymen (Allegri Quartet); Dylan & The Drowning of Capel Celyn (Roderick Williams, baritone and Sioned Williams, harp, Stone Records); Incidental Music from the opera Jesse Owens & Preludes in Our Time (Abigail Kelly, Johnny Herford, Megumi Fujita and the Philharmonia Orchestra, conductor Stuart Stratford, Stone Records); and Age of Wonders (Philharmonia Orchestra, Stuart Stratford, Stone Records).